 The Pease families of The United States of America, have given much time and collective study in the past 150 years to tracing their antecedent history and have done so with a fierce determination.
 The fruits of that research have demonstrated quite clearly their links to Great Baddow in Essex.
-However, in the light of what is now known, I think it correct to admit that there still remains a strong degree of uncertainty as to whether any of the English branches can rightly claim such an origin in the absence of documentary proof.
+However, in the light of what is now known, I think it correct to admit that there is every doubt, as to whether any of the English branches can rightly claim such an origin in the absence of documentary proof.
 That being said, being aware there are projects to use DNA analysis as a tool to demonstrate bloodline connections, I submitted myself to such testing.
 Quite curiously, it seems there is no genetic evidence that illustrates a connection between my own family and that proven line of the American branch.
 Perhaps we shall never know what the truth is.

-From the Essex origins, it would seem continued a line within that area, most notably about Great Baddow, but with a possible line connecting to Norfolk.
-Two other branches stemmed from Great Baddow.
-(1).
-The Sykehouse/Fishlake branch of South Yorkshire(Link yet unproven), and (2). the American branch that amongst other things, could rightly claim the first settlement of Martha's Vineyard and thence to present America.
+From the Essex origins, it would seem continued a line within that area, most notably about Great Stambridge, but with a possible line connecting to Norfolk.
+One other branche stemmed from Great Stambridge, The Sykehouse/Fishlake branch of South Yorkshire, The American branch that amongst other things, could rightly claim the first settlement of Martha's Vineyard and thence to present America, were of Gret Baddow.

 From The Sykehouse/Fishlake branch stemmed the Darlington line of the family.
 There is

 mounting evidence to suggest that the Pontefract branch today, is a part of the Sykehouse

 line, and from which stems yet another Canadian/American line.
 From the Darlington line